ProgrammingHero1/toy-marketplace/task_description.md

 12. **`404 page:`**

     > Create a 404 page.
-Add any interesting jpg/ gif on the 404 page. **Do not add header & footer in this page.** Just add a jpg/ gif & a **Back to home** button. **Back to home** button will redirect the user to the home page.
+Add any interesting jpg/ gif on the 404 page. **Do not add header & footer on this page.** Just add a jpg/ gif & a **Back to home** button.
+The**Back to home** button will redirect the user to the home page.

 <br/>

-13. Use the Environment variable to hide the Firebase config keys and mongodb credentials.
+13. Use the Environment variable to hide the Firebase config keys and Mongodb credentials.

 <hr/>
 <br/>